Updated March 18, 2026

 Info

-Public Drinking — Legal in Parks
+Public Drinking — Legal but Limits (12hr Detention)

 How to avoid